spec-driven

 • Create feature-specific research files outside .artifacts/research/

-• Generate .agents/ content (that's project-index's responsibility)
+• Generate .agents/ content from scratch (that's project-index's responsibility)

 • Force full pipeline on small/medium changes -- respect auto-sizing